omojuwaseun/FIFA-21-DATA_CLEANING/README.md

 ### Conclusion
-the fifa dataset was very messy, but participating in this challenge was a good way to improve my skills and learn more The dataset has been transfromed and is ready for analysis.
+the fifa dataset was very messy, but participating in this challenge was a good way to improve my skills and learn more The dataset has been transformed and is ready for analysis.